silinternational/certmagic-storage-dynamodb/README.md

 allowing for multiple storage implementations.

 This package is an implementation of the Storage interface that uses DynamoDB for certificate storage.
-We created this implementation for use in a clustered environment were our application runs in containers behind a load-balancer with no shared filesystem.
+We created this implementation for use in a clustered environment where our application runs in containers behind a load-balancer with no shared filesystem.

 ## Authentication with AWS